 In the chemical industry, most of the electricity-intensive products from installations that also participate in emissions trading are produced by using more heat than electricity, meaning that the resulting electricity price compensation is relatively low and the free allowances predominate.
-In addition, more than 60 percent of the installations in the chemical industry that receive electricity price compensation are not subject to emissions trading (see Section 4).
 Therefore, the share of benchmarks with interchangeability of electricity and fuels in the overall aid amount in the industry is relatively low.